I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

 The more oil and dirt that accumulates on your MAF, the worse it serves its purpose.
 The dirtier it gets, the less accurate the reading it sends to your ECU (computer).
 These readings can cause lower gas mileage and a small loss of power.

 Cleaning your MAF will not only extend the life of the sensor, but it will also help keep the power level and gas mileage where they should be.
-So if you feel a lack of power when you hit the gas, or have noticed a change in your miles per gallon, the MAF sensor is the best place to start on your Volkswagen or Audi.
+So, if you feel a lack of power when you hit the gas, or have noticed a change in your miles per gallon, the MAF sensor is the best place to start on your Volkswagen or Audi.

-Parts and Labor Cost from the Dealership
+Parts and Labor Cost From the Dealership

 A new MAF sensor from the dealership can cost anywhere between $80 and $150, depending on your car's make and model.
-The labor cost will add on another $150, as VW/Audi estimates the labor time needed as an hour and a half.
+The labor cost will add on another $150, as VW/Audi estimates the labor time needed is an hour and a half.

 Recently, my new GTI needed a new MAF for emissions, as the old sensor was completely dead from the previous owner running the car with no air filter.
-I bought a new one on eBay for $40 that even came with a 90-day warranty; it has been six months and I've yet to have a problem with it.
-So if you're willing to trust an eBay product, that is also an option.
+I bought a new one on eBay for $40 that even came with a 90-day warranty; it has been six months, and I've yet to have a problem with it.
+So, if you're willing to trust an eBay product, that is also an option.

 Doing this job as a beginner will take you around 30 minutes if you are replacing the MAF sensor, or around two hours (including drying time) if you decide to clean the sensor and put it back in.
 No special tools are needed for the job.
 It is very straightforward and easy enough for anyone to accomplish.

 So why throw away $300 instead of doing thirty minutes of work?

 If you are already showing a "check engine" light on your dash, or you think you are feeling the symptoms of a bad MAF, here is an easy way to check the problem.